timothygebhard/doi2bibtex/README.md

 ### 🔑 Setting up an API key for ADS

+> [!NOTE]
+> If you do not want to use ADS, you can disable this feature (which is enabled by default) by setting `resolve_adsurl: false` in your `~/.doi2bibtex/config.yaml` file.

-If you want to use the `ads` backend to resolve the `adsurl` (a feature which is enabled by default), you need to create an ADS account (if you do not alreay have one) and set up an [API token](https://ui.adsabs.harvard.edu/help/api/) to be able to query ADS.
+If you want to use the `ads` backend to resolve the `adsurl` field, you need to create an ADS account (if you do not alreay have one) and set up an [API token](https://ui.adsabs.harvard.edu/help/api/) to be able to query ADS.
 You can actually do this in two different ways:

 1. Set the environment variable `ADS_TOKEN` to your API key:
    ```bash